swift-conductor/conductor-docs/docs/documentation/clientsdks/java-sdk.md

 Once an instance is created, call `init()` method to initialize the TaskPollExecutor and begin the polling and execution of tasks.

 !!! tip "Note"
-    To ensure that the TaskRunnerConfigurer stops polling for tasks when the instance becomes unhealthy, call the provided `shutdown()` hook in a `PreDestroy` block.
+    To ensure that the `WorkerHost` stops polling for tasks when the instance becomes unhealthy, call the provided `shutdown()` hook in a `PreDestroy` block.

 ## Properties